Dirty Blonde: The Diaries of Courtney Love: Content

 There are also a 1979 report from Hillcrest School which documents Love as screaming and swearing about bugs ("Refused to be reasonable, [...]
-She became louder and more insistent") texts about her late husband's suicide, like an April 17, 1994 journal entry ("Exactly one month ago today was the last time I made love with my husband.
+She became louder and more insistent"), and text about Cobain's suicide.
+On April 17, 1994, Love wrote: ("Exactly one month ago today was the last time I made love with my husband.
 I cooked him dinner.
 We spent four hours in the playroom with Frances.
 We saw 'Schindler's List.'
 It made us frightened for life and we saw the value of life.
-Our convictions we defined until 4 a.m. and we fell asleep in each other's arms and woke up that way in the morning"), plus one note admitting that "[Kurt's 1994 alcohol and Rohypnol overdose in] Rome was a huge cover-up", meaning that it was actually a suicide attempt.
+Our convictions we defined until 4 a.m. and we fell asleep in each other's arms and woke up that way in the morning"), plus one note saying that Cobain's 1994 overdose in Rome was a "huge cover-up".

-The material contains an e-mail exchange with Lindsay Lohan about negative press coverage, comments about the JT LeRoy's hoax (she exchanged e-mails with "him" for years), lyrics of songs that will figure on her forthcoming album, Nobody's Daughter, and photos from the recording sessions.
+The material contains an e-mail exchange with Lindsay Lohan about negative press coverage, comments about the JT LeRoy's hoax (she exchanged e-mails with "him" for years), lyrics of songs that would figure on her forthcoming album, Nobody's Daughter, and photos from the recording sessions.
 In a pre-release interview, Love declared that, on the book, she "scrubbed clean the mud and rags of 2000-01-02-03-04 & 05.
 Five years of hell.
 Everything runs in seven-year cycles.
 Well I'm definitely out of my darkness now."
 The memoir contains a foreword by Carrie Fisher and afterwords by Manifesta's Jennifer Baumgardner and Amy Richards.

 In 2019, Love moved to London to focus on writing a new book.